TakuyaMats/professional-README-generator/Develop/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Badges

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features

-If your project has a lot of features, list them here. da

 ## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer. daf

 ## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here. fda